michalkaszkiel11/michalkaszkiel11/README.md

 using React and Vanilla JS.</h3>
 <p> I'm intrested in modern technologies and I strongly drive to excel in the ever-evolving digital landscape. - no it wasn't written by AI :)</p>

-- 🌱 I’m currently learning Web development with WD22E12 at DCI
+- 🌱 Web developer from Digital Career Institute 22E12.
 - 🎰 Willing to learn Federated Learning

 <h2 align="center">My Work</h2>